ARTIST: HANNAH SCHNEIDER

 “If there’s anything that annoys me, it’s this idea that pop musicians – especially women – have a certain limited time to shine.
 After that, you sit around writing about the kids.
 I plan to keep on finding my way and getting better and better at writing songs.
 Being a musician is a life-long project.
 It’s with you from the minute you’re born to the day you die,” she concludes.

-Red Lines is available on CD, digital & vinyl as of the 27th Oct on Lojinx in the UK.
+Red Lines will be released on CD, digital & vinyl on the 27th Oct on Lojinx in the UK.